 - Corporate social responsibility and SHEQ related careers

 - Politics, law, policy and environmental lobbying related fields

 - Social entrepreneurship and how new businesses are making an impact

 - Environmental education and public outreach

 - The many fields and opportunities in the ecotourism industry

-Besides these specific topics, we cover a range of life skills related issues and by the end of the course, we aim to ensure you are in a position to start your own mini project, volunteer work or initiative which will be invaluable when it comes time to enter the job market.
+Besides these key outcomes, we cover a range of life skills related issues and by the end of the course, we aim to ensure you are in a position to start your own mini project, volunteer work or initiative which will be invaluable when it comes time to enter the job market.
 Post course, we build an active online platform for ongoing engagement and sharing of ideas, leaving you with a distinct advantage and access to a network of expertise, advice and sounding boards to call on at any time!